mfornace/nupack-docs-dev/sources/design.md

 - Complex defect for each on-target in the ensemble (unweighted).
 - Tube defect for each tube in the ensemble (unweighted).
 - Structural defect, concentration defect, and total defect for each on-target complex in each tube (unweighted).
-- Concentation and target concentration for each on-target complex in each tube.
+- Concentration and target concentration for each on-target complex in each tube.
 - Significant off-target complex concentrations in each tube (those off-targets with concentration $\ge$ 1% the maximum complex concentration in the tube).